 Combine the flexibility and breadth of a science degree with the in-depth knowledge of a biomedical science degree.
-In your science degree, choose from one of the broadest selections of science disciplines in Queensland to explore an area of your interest or expand your career options.
-Develop your critical thinking, communication and quantitative reasoning skills.
-You’ll learn the scientific process through experimental design, computer programming and hands-on experiments.
-Your biomedical science studies incorporate extensive practical experience, including opportunities to work with researchers making the latest breakthroughs.
-You’ll study the human body at the molecular, cellular and whole-body levels, and cover biochemistry and cell biology, physiology, developmental biology, microbiology, pharmacology and neuroscience.
-Apply for a research experience based in one of UQ’s many research institutes or centres, to put your theory into practice.
-On graduation, you are well prepared for scientific roles in research or industry.
+In their science degree, students choose from one of the broadest selections of science disciplines in Australia to explore an area of their interest or expand their career options.
+Develop critical thinking, communication and quantitative reasoning skills.
+Learn the scientific process through experimental design, computer programming and hands-on experiments.
+Biomedical science studies incorporate extensive practical experience, including opportunities to work with researchers making the latest breakthroughs.
+Study the human body at the molecular, cellular and whole-body levels, and cover biochemistry and cell biology, physiology, developmental biology, microbiology, pharmacology and neuroscience.
+Apply for a research experience based in one of UQ’s many research institutes or centres, to put theory into practice.
+On graduation, students are well prepared for scientific roles in research or industry.
 For more information, visit Bachelor of Biomedical Science/Bachelor of Science at UQ.

 Applied mathematics; archaeological science; biochemistry and molecular biology; bioinformatics; cell biology; chemistry; coastal and ocean science; computer science; earth science; ecology and conservation biology; food science and nutrition; food technology; genetics; geographical science; marine biology; mathematics; microbiology; microbiology, infection and immunity; physics; plant science; psychology; public health; statistics; zoology.

 For additional information about the admissions criteria for UQ and for this course, refer to UQ’s website.